The Harder They Come: Production

 The film stars reggae singer Jimmy Cliff, who plays Ivanhoe Martin, a character based upon a real-life Jamaican criminal of that name, better known as Rhyging, who achieved fame in the 1940s.
 Prior to filming, the project had a working title of Rhygin.
 This then changed to Hard Road to Travel before finally being changed to The Harder They Come, prompting Cliff to write the song of the same name.
 The story very loosely follows the real Martin/Rhyging's life updated to the 1970s, though the historical Rhyging was neither a musician nor drug dealer.

 Cliff's previous acting experience had come from school productions.
-Other major roles in the film were played by Janet Bartley (Elsa), Basil Keane (Preacher), Ras Daniel Hartman (Pedro), Beverly Anderson (Upper St. Andrew Housewife), eventually married to Michael Manley who became the Prime Minister of Jamaica, Bob Charlton (Hilton), Volair Johnson (Pushcart Boy), and well known comedians Bim and Bam: Ed "Bim" Lewis (Photographer), and Aston "Bam" Wynter (drunken husband).
-Legendary ska musician Prince Buster (DJ at Dance) makes a cameo in the movie, telling the audience to sit tight and listen keenly!
+Other major roles in the film were played by Janet Bartley (Elsa), Basil Keane (Preacher), Ras Daniel Hartman (Pedro), Beverly Anderson (Upper St. Andrew Housewife), Bob Charlton (Hilton), Volair Johnson (Pushcart Boy), and well known comedians Bim and Bam: Ed "Bim" Lewis (Photographer), and Aston "Bam" Wynter (Drunken Husband).
+Legendary ska musician Prince Buster (DJ at Dance) makes a cameo in the movie, telling the audience to "sit tight and listen keenly!"
+Other personalities from the Jamaican music industry, such as Duke Reid, who appears as a police commissioner, Jamaican-Chinese Carlton Lee, portraying himself as a sound engineer, and producer Joe Gibbs, all make brief appearances on screen.

 Production began in 1970, but "dragged [for the next two years] due to inadequate funding".

 Release

 The film was a sensation in Jamaica due to its naturalistic portrayal of black Jamaicans in real locations and its use of Jamaican Patois, the local creole.
 According to Henzell, "Black people seeing themselves on the screen for the first time created an unbelievable audience reaction".

-The film premiered at the Carib Theatre in Kingston, Jamaica on June 5, 1972, and was then released in February 1973 in New York City by Roger Corman's New World Pictures to little attention.
+The film premiered at the Carib Theatre in Kingston, Jamaica, on 5 June 1972, and was then released in February 1973 in New York City by Roger Corman's New World Pictures to little attention.
 It became more popular when it was played to midnight audiences nationwide the following April.
-However, the popularity of the movie was limited outside of Jamaica because the local Patois spoken by the characters was so thick that it required subtitles, making it possibly "the first English language movie in history to require subtitles in the United States".
+However, the popularity of the movie was limited outside of Jamaica because the local patois spoken by the characters was so thick that it required subtitles, making it possibly "the first English language movie in history to require subtitles in the United States".

 The soundtrack to the film is considered a breakthrough for reggae in the United States.

 Critical reception

-The film received positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has a 90% score based on 41 reviews, with an average rating of 7.6/10.
 Roger Ebert of the Chicago Sun-Times gave the film 2 1/2 stars out of 4, writing that the "movie’s ending is an exercise in plot; its beginning and its music deserve better than that".
 The staff of Variety magazine wrote that the film "has a sharp and racy rhythm, in keeping with the syncopated music of the isle, plus an underlying social theme in the guise of a familiar tale".